geerlingguy/packer-ubuntu-1404/README.md

   - [VirtualBox](https://www.virtualbox.org/)
   - [Ansible](http://docs.ansible.com/intro_installation.html)

-You will also need the [`geerlingguy.packer-debian`](https://galaxy.ansible.com/list#/roles/948) Ansible role installed, which can be installed using the command `ansible-galaxy install geerlingguy.packer-debian` (this assumes you already have Ansible 1.4.2 or later installed on your local machine).
+You will also need the [`geerlingguy.packer-debian`](https://galaxy.ansible.com/list#/roles/948) Ansible role installed, which can be installed using the command `ansible-galaxy install geerlingguy.packer-debian`.

 If you have the role installed somewhere besides the default roles path on your machine (`/etc/ansible/roles`), you will need to edit the `role_paths` inside `ubuntu1404.json` to match the location of the `geerlingguy.packer-debian` role.
 If you don't have Ansible installed (perhaps you're using a Windows PC?), you can simply [clone the repository from GitHub](https://github.com/geerlingguy/ansible-role-packer-debian), and update the `role_paths` variable to match the location of the cloned role.